 If necessary, top up with first-class brake fluid which meets the requirements according to SAE 70 R 3.
-Clean the master cylinder cap before removal and observe the greatest cleanliness when filling.
-Avoid spilling brake fluid on the paintwork since this will damage it.
+Clean the brake fluid container cap before removal and observe maximum cleanliness when filling with oil.
+Avoid spilling brake fluid on to the paintwork since this will damage it.
 Check to make sure that the venting hole in the cap is not blocked.